(725 ILCS 5/107-9)

 (2) Specify the name, sex and birth date of the

-person to be arrested or if his name, sex or birth date is unknown, shall designate such person by any name or description by which he can be identified with reasonable certainty;
+person to be arrested or summoned or, if his name, sex or birth date is unknown, shall designate such person by any name or description by which the person can be identified with reasonable certainty;

 (3) Set forth the nature of the offense;